zjugxz/zjugxz.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our paper “MagWear”on magnetic sensing was accepted by <strong>ACM MobiCom 2024 !</strong>
+Our paper "MagWear" on magnetic sensing was accepted by <strong>ACM MobiCom 2024 !</strong>